web-platform-tests/rfcs/rfcs/remove_stub.md

 ## Risks

 A MANIFEST.json file now lists the stub-* files under `manifest.items.stub`, where `manifest` is the result of parsing MANIFEST.json.
-The combination of an existing manifest and the new manifest code has the follow risks.
+The combination of an existing manifest and the new manifest code has the following risks.

 ### stub-* files treated as tests